Rossend Marsol Clua

 He studied law in the University of Barcelona and was a correspondent for several publication until he had to leave the country for his anti-Francoist and Catalanist ideals.
 He was later correspondent for the newspapers La Mañana (1959–1990), La Vanguardia (1965–1978), etc. He worked for Radio Andorra and Ràdio Valira and published several books of poems.
+He was part of the revitalization of the bear dances in Andorra, particularly in Encamp.
 He was the conductor of Andorran Literature Night (Nit Literària Andorrana) from its creation in 1978.